Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 Addepar is right for you if:

-- You manage $500M+ with significant alternative investments
+- You have significant alternative investments and multi-entity complexity

 - Institutional-grade portfolio analytics matter for your investment process